anonymous-p/overfit_detect/README.md

 # Replication Package of "Using the Training History to Detect and Prevent Overfitting in Deep Learning Models"

-This repository provides all the data, code, and train models required to replicate our paper.
+This repository provides all the data, code, notebook, and the trained models required to replicate our paper:

+- The datasets can be found under the [./data](./data) folder, where:
+  - the [training](./data/training) folder contains the simulated dataset
+  - the [testing](./data/testing) folder contains the real-world dataset
+- Using [./train.py](./train.py) for training and [./predict.py](./predict.py) for prediction
+- Using the notebook [./reproduce.ipynb](./reproduce.ipynb) to generate the figures of our paper
+- The trained models can be found under the [models](./models) folder

 ## Setup environment